 COVID-19 Resources & Updates

-UW Credit Union is here for members impacted by COVID-19.
+As the pandemic continues, UW Credit Union remains committed to meeting your banking needs safely and easily.
 If you have questions or need assistance, please contact us.

 Loan Payment Extensions

 If you’re concerned about loan payments during COVID-19, UW Credit Union has options that may help.

 Request up to six months of no payments on loans and lines of credit in good standing.

 To make a request, fill out our online form.

 Is your payment past due?
 We’re here to help!
 For overdue payments, contact our Collections Department at 800-533-6773, ext.
 2828 to discuss your situation.
 If you are behind on your mortgage payments, please call our Mortgage Servicing Department directly at 866-912-4871.

 Supporting Community Health

 The health and safety of our members, employees and community is always our top priority.